-This venerable print publication accepts postal submissions, and via Submittable, depending on the genre and the month.
+This venerable print publication accepts submissions via Submittable at the start of their reading period until a submission cap is reached, and also by post, through each submission month.
 They publish poetry and fiction, as well as interviews, which they are rather famous for.
 They were founded in 1953 and have published many well-known writers since then.
-Some famous authors including Adrienne Rich, Philip Roth, V. S. Naipaul, and Rick Moody were first published by The Paris Review.
+Many famous authors, including Adrienne Rich, Philip Roth, V. S. Naipaul, and Rick Moody, were first published by The Paris Review.